Migratory Big Game

 Rewarding Ranchers

-For the first time ever, the Big Game Conservation Partnership allows landowners to stack Farm Bill payments from both the Natural Resources Conservation Service and the Farm Service Agency.
+For the first time ever, the Migratory Big Game Initiative allows landowners to stack Farm Bill payments from both the Natural Resources Conservation Service and the Farm Service Agency.

 It also offers a new type of incentive for producers: a habitat lease that provides annual payments for landowners who maintain intact rangelands for migrating wildlife.